Phoenix Construction Accident Lawyer

 A construction accident could alter your life forever.
 Most construction accidents that cause catastrophic personal injuries and wrongful deaths are preventable with due care and adherence to industry regulations.
 When employers and construction site managers cut corners and violate federal regulations, workers and bystanders can suffer the consequences.

-If you experienced a serious injury or a family member recently died in an Arizona construction accident, the lawyers at Gallagher & Kennedy want to hear your story.
+If you experienced a serious injury or a family member recently died in an Arizona construction accident, our Phoenix construction accident lawyers at Gallagher & Kennedy want to hear your story.
 From there, we can tailor a legal strategy to help your family bring an injury or death claim against the responsible individual or entity.
-Contact our firm today.
+Contact us today.

 Why We Are the Right Choice for You